 Not adequately preparing for mediation in advance can easily lead to an unproductive mediation spent on activities and exchanging information that should have been done before mediation.
-This can be a cause for mediation to fail.
-Don’t you want to say you did the best to settle before undertaking the expense and time needed for trial?
-If so, make sure you are well prepared for mediation!
+This can be a cause for mediation to fail which can waste money and delay the case.
+Make sure you are well prepared for mediation!

 Many family law courts will require mediation before a judge will get involved in a legal case in a significant way.

 At this phase you need to be getting ready for trial.
-Yes, you can and should try to settle or go back to mediation if appropriate, but this article is about a full litigation track so we will focus on that.
+Yes, you can and should try to settle or go back to mediation if appropriate.

 This phase is much like the pre-mediation discovery phase.
 At this point you are probably many months into the litigation, there may be new facts that have come to light, or things you have not given enough attention to previously, but now you must recognize you need to present your case at trial.